- We decided to compare the statistics for our website versus the other entities in the space.

 Developing the Method of Comparison Between the Websites

 - Number of Visitors: This is the number of people that visited the website.
-We often use page views, but the statistics website we use counts number of visitors.
+We often use page views, but the statistics website we use counts the number of visitors.

-- Average Time on the Site: This is the number of minutes that on average a visitor spends on the site.
+- Average Time on the Site: This is the number of minutes that, on average, a visitor spends on the site.

 The way we rate Brightwork’s performance is the Number of Visitors * Average Time on Site.
 This gives us a Total Minutes on Site.
 These statistics are compiled monthly by the statistics website we use, so it makes sense as the measurement interval as it is the data that is available.
-One could, of course, do a three-month average, which would give a more accurate value, as website volume and time on site goes up and down per month.
+One could, of course, do a three-month average, which would give a more accurate value, as website volume and time-on-site goes up and down per month.
 For this reason, we took an average of three months for each of the other entities, but we used just one month for the Brightwork value.
 This is because we want to track our performance per month to see if we are going up or down and how this compares to the other information providers.

 The Total Minutes on Site Per Website Per Month